cy6erskunk/shower-server/README.md

             }
         ]
     }
+    ```
     + `url` defaults to `folder`
     - `file` defaults to `index.html`
-- `master` may be absent, it will be generated for you
+    - `master` may be absent, masterKey will be generated for you

     Messages are broadcated by `url`, so the same presentation may be shown by several masters

 1. Run `./bin/shower-server`
+    You'll get informational message in console, something like

+    ```shell
+    Presentation  "presentation/index.html" is served at /presentation with masterKey=lol Presentation  "presentations/presentation1/index.html" is served at /ololo with masterKey=lol Presentation  "presentations/presentation2/index.html" is served at /lol with masterKey=lol Presentation  "presentation/index.html" is served at /nyan with masterKey=lol
+    ```
-1. Open your presentation at
+1. Open your presentation to

     `http://%%YOUR_HOST_GOES_HERE%%:3000/%%url%%/?master=%%MASTER_KEY_FROM_CONFIG_GOES_HERE%%`
-1. Viewers can connect at
+1. Viewers can connect to

     `http://%%YOUR_HOST_GOES_HERE%%:3000/%%url%%/`